 - You are unable to weight bear through your affected leg.

-These joint-friendly exercises can help keep you active, please click the image below to download, save or print our leaflet.
+These joint-friendly exercises can help keep you active, please click the image (left) or the link below to download, save or print our leaflet.

 Our playlist of videos below demonstrates the exercises that will help you manage your hip pain.
 Please watch the introductory animation at the beginning of the playlist before you start.